 Dismediation isn’t discourse.
 It doesn’t disinform, and it’s not quite propaganda, as that term has long been understood.
 Instead, dismediation seeks to break the systems of trust without which civilized society hasn’t got a chance.
 Disinformation, once it’s done telling its lie, is finished with you.
 Dismediation is looking to make sure you never really trust or believe a news story, ever again.
 Not on Fox, and not on NPR.
 It’s not that we can’t agree on what the facts are.
 It’s that we cannot agree on what counts as fact.
 The machinery of discourse is bricked.
 That’s why we can’t think together, talk together, or vote together.

 It’s easier to see dismediation when it’s practiced abroad, because foreign blinders are different from our own.
-Adrian Chen wrote in The New Yorker of the Russian troll farms he has been studying since 2014 — outfits operating armies of sock-puppet social media accounts churning out an avalanche of fake posts in order to produce the appearance of pro-government grassroots movements.
+Adrian Chen wrote in The New Yorker of the Russian troll farms he has been studying since 2014 — outfits operating armies of sock-puppet social media accounts, churning out an avalanche of fake posts in order to produce the appearance of pro-government grassroots movements.
 But the real point of the troll farms, Russian activists told Chen, isn’t to make anyone believe the trolls.
 “The real effect… was not to brainwash readers but to overwhelm social media with a flood of fake content, seeding doubt and paranoia, and destroying the possibility of using the Internet as a democratic space.”
 The point is to prevent dissidents from finding one another, and to prevent any given individual from standing up and raising his voice.

 Trump is a black cloud with a silver lining.
 It’s so easy to see where the lies are.
 He is a grotesque, small-minded man unbelievably posing as the savior of the nation.
 The curtain has been drawn aside, and there he is, a sad little bullshitter, grabbling and pointing with his mean little hands into the camera, always at the camera.

 The mammoth amount of available media in the internet age almost guarantees that we will see everything through the pinhole of our own worldview.
 We can so easily choose to experience only what we wish, and too often it’s the things we already agree with and believe.
 The walls of our gardens are grown very thick.
 What does “trust” mean in this new atmosphere?
-What will it mean, on November 9th?
+What will it mean, in November 2020?

 “In theory,” wrote Edward Bernays, Sigmund Freud’s nephew (“the father of public relations”) in Propaganda (1928):